-1 - LOCK 3 - ON 2 - ACC (ACCESSORY) 4 - START
+1 - LOCK 3 - ON/RUN 2 - ACC (ACCESSORY) 4 - START

 NOTE: If you try to remove the key before you place the shift lever in PARK, the key may become trapped temporarily in the ignition switch cylinder.
 If this occurs, rotate the key to the right slightly, then remove the key as described.
 If a malfunction occurs, the system will trap the key in the ignition cylinder to warn you that this safety feature is inoperable.
-The engine can be started and stopped but the key cannot be removed until you 2 obtain service.
+The engine can be started and stopped but the key cannot be removed until you 9 obtain service.

-Never leave children alone in a vehicle.
+- Never leave children alone in a vehicle.
 Leaving unattended children in a vehicle is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
-Do not leave the keys in the ignition.
-A child could operate power windows, other controls, or move the vehicle.
+Don't leave the keys in the ignition.
+A child could operate power windows, other controls, or move the vehicle. - Do not leave children or animals inside parked vehicles in hot weather.
+Interior heat build-up may cause serious injury or death.